killertofus/awesome/readme.md

 # debian version

-git clone https://github.com/killertofus/awesome/ && cd awesome read the script then read ./dwmlrmvpkgs.sh and remove anything you want to keep then ./dwml.sh then reboot
+git clone https://github.com/killertofus/awesome/ cd awesome read the  dwml.sh script then read ./dwmlrmvpkgs.sh and remove anything you want to keep in ./dwmlrmvpkgs then ./dwml.sh then reboot